 I’ve returned to A Wizard of Earthsea so many times in my life.
 Ged’s struggle with his shadow, releasing it, the havoc it wreaks on his life, and then his quest to heal the wound really speaks to me and inspired me to heal myself.
 Her other books influenced me in similar ways.
 Like Walton, I don’t know if I can possibly express how good she was.
 In A Wizard of Earthsea, Le Guin says,

-And he began to see the truth: that in naming the shadow of his death with his own name, Ged had made himself whole, a man who, knowing his whole true self, can never be used or possessed by any power other than himself, and whose life therefore is lived for life’s sake and never in service of ruin, or pain, or hatred, or the dark.
+And he began to see the truth, that Ged had neither lost nor won but, naming the shadow of his death with his own name, had made himself whole: a man who, knowing his whole true self, can never be used or possessed by any power other than himself, and whose life therefore is lived for life’s sake and never in service of ruin, or pain, or hatred, or the dark.
 In the creation of Éa, the oldest song, it is sung,

 “Only in silence the word,